We have compiled a list of top tips, advice and travel essentials below to help prepare you for your holiday in India!

 - Airmail to Europe will take around a week.

-- We would recommend taking an adaptor with you for all electrical appliances.
-These are readily available in electrical shops – be sure to choose one that is for use in India.
+- You will need to take adaptors with you for all electrical appliances.
+These are readily available in electrical shops – be sure to choose one that can be used in India.

 - If you are planning to use a laptop it is essential to use a universal AC adaptor.